New York World-Telegram: New York World-Telegram and The Sun

-In 1950, the paper was renamed the New York World-Telegram and The Sun after the Dewart family sold Scripps the remnants of another New York afternoon paper, the The Sun.
+In 1950, the paper was renamed the New York World-Telegram and The Sun after the Dewart family sold Scripps the remnants of another New York afternoon paper, The Sun.
 Liebling once described The Sun on the combined publication's nameplate as resembling the tail feathers of a canary on the chin of a cat.

 Beginning in July 1956, the paper became a center of attention when its reporters Gene Gleason and Fred J. Cook launched an investigative series on New York City Parks Commissioner Robert Moses.
 Gleason and Cook focused on possible corruption in how Moses was implementing "Title I: Slum Clearance & Community Development & Redevelopment" of the U.S. Housing Act of 1949.
 The information they revealed in the World-Telegram and Sun was a vital resource for Robert Caro's Pulitzer Prize-winning biography of Moses entitled The Power Broker (1974).